Beautiful Boy-2018

 Grade: A-

-An interesting side note is that amazingly Temple relinquished her Hollywood title with dignity and without scars.
+An interesting side note is that, amazingly, Temple relinquished her Hollywood title with dignity and without scars.
 She left the scene entirely and became a successful world diplomat.

-During a time in American cinema when child stars were treated as property and sometimes like cattle, her relatively healthy exit was a remarkable feat.
+In an era in American cinema when child stars were treated as property and sometimes like cattle, her relatively healthy exit was a remarkable feat.

 Adding drama to the story is Klara’s evil housekeeper and her jealousy of Heidi, leading to attempts to sell Heidi off to gypsies for profit.

-By 1937 Temple was beginning to be deemed “too old” for cute roles, but Heidi is one of her best-remembered films and the actress is in top form.
+By 1937, Temple was beginning to be deemed “too old” for cute roles, but Heidi is one of her best-remembered films, and the actress is in top form.

-As one might expect from any Shirley Temple film musical numbers are included- a dream sequence in Holland culminates with Temple belting out the charming “In My Little Wooden Shoes”.
+As one might expect from any Shirley Temple film, musical numbers are included- a dream sequence in Holland culminates with Temple belting out the charming “In My Little Wooden Shoes.”